michelleschofield/javascript-prep-0824-code-solutions/prep-javascript-arrays/prep-javascript-arrays-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

-- What is the principal use of arrays?
+- What is the principal use of arrays? storing and managing different kinds of information

-- Describe the syntax (structure) of array-literals in JavaScript.
+- Describe the syntax (structure) of array-literals in JavaScript. use square brackets to surround values, separate values with commas
 - What number represents the **first** index of an array?
+  0

-- How can you access the last element of an array?
+- How can you access the last element of an array? using the length (subtract one because it starts at 0)

 ## Notes